ianm1968/ToDoTake2/todo_app/README.md

  - Enter the task text in the 'Task' edit
  - Click Add button - it will be added to the 'To Do' list in the app.
- - Mark a 'To Do' task as complete - it will move to the 'Done' list.
+ - Tick a 'To Do' task  - it will move to the 'Doing' list.
+ - Tick a 'Doing' task  - it will move to the 'Done' list.
  - Restore a 'Done' task - it will move back to the 'To Do' list
  - Delete any task from either the 'To Do' or 'Done' list.

 ## Configuration using .env
 A starter `.env.template` file is  provided but must be filled in using values as follows and renamed `.env`